 The Debtors have proposed, and are soliciting acceptances of, the Plan.
-The Plan is premised upon the liquidation of the remaining assets, generally comprised of collateral of the First Lien Lenders and the Government DIP Lenders; the prosecution of an action against Daimler AG, the former owner of Debtors, and certain related parties; and the distribution of such proceeds and various escrows created at the time of the Fiat Transaction or thereafter and funded by the U.S. and Canadian governments, serving as the debtor in possession lenders in the Chapter 11 Cases.
-Details of the foregoing are more particularly set forth in the Plan and the Winddown Orders, which are incorporated into the Plan and provide for, among other things, funding to complete the winddown of the
+The Plan is premised upon the liquidation of the remaining assets, generally comprised of collateral of the First Lien Lenders and the Government DIP Lenders; the prosecution of an action against Daimler, the former owner of Debtors; and the distribution of such proceeds and various escrows created at the time of the Fiat Transaction or thereafter and funded by the U.S. and Canadian governments, serving as the debtor in possession lenders in the Chapter 11 Cases.
+Details of the foregoing are more particularly set forth in the Plan and the Winddown Orders, which are incorporated into the Plan and provide for, among other things, funding to complete the winddown of the Debtors' Estates.
+The Plan implements the Winddown Orders and provides, through the creation of a liquidating trust, a mechanism for the collection and liquidation of the Debtors' remaining assets (including pursuit of the Daimler Litigation) and the distribution of the proceeds of such assets in accordance with the Bankruptcy Code, as set forth in the Plan provisions addressing the treatment of Claims.

-1 In addition, the exhibits and schedules to the Plan and to the Disclosure Statement are available, free of charge, at www.chryslerrestructuring.com.
+In addition, the exhibits and schedules to the Plan and to the Disclosure Statement are available, free of charge, at www.chryslerrestructuring.com.